Vagheesh M. Narasimhan (email@example.com)

 Emily Javan is a PhD student in Evolution, Ecology, and Behavior and part of the UT COVID-19 Modeling Consortium.
 She is currently working to identify recessive variants in the human genome associated with disease using exome sequencing and electronic health record data, but broadly interested in how diseases spread and manifest from genetic and environmental factors.
 She received her BS in Applied Mathematics from UC Davis with a minor in Evolution, Ecology, and Biodiversity and her MS in Population and Conservation Biology from Texas State University.

-Olivia Smith is a PhD student in the Cell and Molecular Biology graduate program (Bioinformatics and Computational Biology track).
+Olivia Smith is a PhD student in the Cell and Molecular Biology graduate program (Bioinformatics and Computational Biology track) on an NSF Graduate Research Fellowship.
 She received her Bachelor of Science in Biochemistry and Biomedical Engineering (Honors) at Colorado State University.
 Prior to joining the lab she worked at Ginkgo Bioworks and Joyn Bio developing their next generation sequencing analysis platforms.
 She is currently working on developing methods for analysis of DNA methylation information from ancient DNA

 Alaukik Gupta is an undergraduate majoring in Biomedical Engineering at the University of Texas at Austin.
 Outside of the lab, he is involved in Texas Engineering World Health (TEWH) as an officer and team lead.
 Currently, he is working with computer vision to develop an algorithm that can detect Leukemia (ALL) in blood cells.
 Alaukik is also interested in applying machine learning to genetic editing in the medical field and utilizing ancient DNA to map the spread of hereditary disease.